9 Different Types of Violins and Their Uses

 Although most violinists agree that playing the two string instruments is comparable, the weight and sound of classical and electric violins vary.

-The sound of an electric violin, like that of regular string violins, is determined by the bridge and number of pickups.
+Like regular string violins, the sound of an electric violin is determined by the bridge and the number of pickups.

 The sound of the electric violin is sharper than that of the four-string violin.
 When compared to the natural sound of a classical violin, the sound it generates is more associated with rock music.

-While you may make a sound that is close to that of a traditional violin, the tone is noticeably different.
+While you may make a sound similar to that of a traditional violin, the tone is noticeably different.
 While the traditional violin has four strings, a five-string violin is not uncommon in the electric niche.

-They usually have a C string, which is the same as a viola string.
-Electric violins provide for more silent practice by letting you plug in a headphone as you practice.
+They usually have a C string, the same as a viola string.
+Electric violins provide for more silent practice by letting you plug in headphones as you practice.

 8. Silent Violin